-Dubrovnik is currently a red-hot cruise destination, included in every eastern Mediterranean cruise itinerary.
-It's not hard to see why: known as the 'jewel of the Adriatic', historic Dubrovnik is a strikingly attractive city set like a shimmering diamond in the crown of its magnificent 13th century harbour.
+Croatia is rapidly building its reputation as a world-class cruising destination, with Dubrovnik in particular a red-hot port now included in almost every eastern Mediterranean cruise itinerary.
+It's not hard to see why: known as the 'jewel of the Adriatic', historic Dubrovnik is a strikingly attractive city set like a shimmering diamond in the crown of its magnificent 13th-century harbour.

 Dubrovnik cruise passengers can access the pedestrianised Old Town right from the port.
 This UNESCO World Heritage Site features a renowned Franciscan Monastery with a working pharmacy dating to 1317, as well as plenty of lively, modern sights and sounds that draw a substantial influx of tourists and cruise passengers throughout the year.